gnull/lambda-uc/README.md

 Another advantage of having a programming language is automatic extraction of a prototype for any protocol implemented using ΛUCk.

-To ender development enviornment, run `nix-shell` or `nix develop` in this directory (this uses [Nix](https://nixos.org/)).
+To enter development enviornment, run `nix-shell` or `nix develop` in this directory (this uses [Nix](https://nixos.org/)).

 From there, you can run `cabal build` or `cabal repl` to inspect the code.